 Table 2: Weighted OLS models of election fraud (entropy balanced weights).
 All variables 1-year lagged, except executive election, proportional electoral system, mixed electoral system, and international observers

-Figure 1: Marginal effects of a positive judicial reform on intentional voting irregularities.
+Figure 1: Marginal effects of a positive judicial reform on intentional voting irregularities(Models 1 – 3).
 Shaded areas represent 95% confidence intervals.

 Moreover, the models meet important tests of viability that have been identified in recent methodological work on interaction effects.
 Confidence intervals have been adjusted in Figure 1 to account for the greater false-positive rate that can occur when testing for significance multiple times (Esarey and Sumner 2017), and the results are statistically significant using both the ‘crosses zero’ heuristic and the ‘compare extremes’ heuristic for interpreting marginal effects (Pepinsky 2018).
-In the appendix, I also demonstrate that the procedures advocated by Hainmueller et al (2019) for checking the appropriateness of a linear multiplicative interaction model are satisfied in this case.
+In the appendix, I also demonstrate that the procedures advocated by Hainmueller et al (2019) for checking the appropriateness of a linear multiplicative interaction model are satisfied in this case (Figure A.1).

 Hypothesis 2 predicts that the relationships illustrated in Figure 1 will not occur in cases where there are specialized electoral courts.
 To test this, I replace the interaction terms in Models 1 through 3 with a three-way interaction, adding an indicator for the presence of an electoral court.
-Due to space constraints, Figure 2 presents these results; the full regression table is available in the appendix.
+Due to space constraints, Figure 2 presents these results; the full regression table is available in the appendix (Table A.10).
 In the figure, the left panels represent cases without electoral courts, while the right panels represent those that do.
 In all three models, there is a reduction in manipulation in cases after judicial reforms (dashed lines) where the general courts handle electoral issues and when competition is low (supporting H1).
 In settings with specialized electoral courts, there is no such reduction (supporting H2).

-Figure 2: Marginal effects of judicial reform on intentional voting irregularities.
+Figure 2: Marginal effects of judicial reform on intentional voting irregularities (see Table A.10 in appendix).
 Dashed lines indicate pre-election judicial reform; solid lines represent no reform.
 Panels marked ‘0’ indicate no electoral court, panels marked ‘1’ represent cases with electoral courts.
+Control variables held at the mean.

 Discussion